Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 ### Reflection (STAR Technique)

 **Situation:**
-On 7-March-2025, as part of the PRP372S Work Readiness module, I completed the Business Communication online course.
-This module focused on developing clear and professional communication skills for workplace environments.
+As part of the PRP372S Work Readiness module, I was required to complete the Business Communication online course, which focused on developing clear, structured, and professional communication skills essential for workplace success.

 **Task:**
 The objective was to understand and apply formal communication techniques, including proper email structure, meeting etiquette, and professional tone.